Short Inca Trail to Machu Picchu 2 days with Hotel

 You do not go inside the citadel yet.
 Instead you hop on the shuttle bus that zigzags down the hill to Aguas Calientes.
 Dinner is at a small restaurant in town.
 Later you check into your hotel, something comfortable like the Pisonay Mapi Boutique or another in the same range.
 The river runs past your window all night.

-Day 2: Machu Pichhu - Cusco
+Day 2: Machu Picchu- Cusco

 Start with coffee and bread in the hotel.
 Catch the Consettur bus outside and ride up the twisting road to Machu Picchu.
 Pachacuti ordered this place built back in the fourteen hundreds.